y-board/light-the-y/_modules/conditionals.md

 ```
 </details>

-**Challenge 1:** Make your board play a C note if Button1 is pressed, D note if Button2 is pressed, and E note if Button3 is pressed.
+**Challenge 1:** Make your board play a C note if button 1 is pressed, D note if button 2 is pressed, and E note if button 3 is pressed.

 <details markdown="block">
 <summary markdown="span">Hint